dtian09/AgentBasedSimulation/README.md

 ## Run the ABM software

 1. Activate the virtual environment my_env as described above.

 2. Move into the repository directory.
 ```
 cd abm-software-all-version
 ```

+3. Specify the behaviour model to use for initiating regular smoking, making a quit attempt and quitting successfully.

+For example, to use the STPM initiation probabilities for initiating regular smoking, COM-B quit attempt theory for making a quit attempt, COM-B quit success theory for quitting successfully and run the ABM in debug mode, set the following parameters in model.yaml:

+- regular_smoking_behaviour: "STPM"
+- quitting_behaviour: "COMB"
+- ABM_mode: "debug"

-3. Use the following command to run the ABM model with the parameters/settings specified in the props/model.yaml file.
+4. Use the following command to run the ABM model with the parameters/settings specified in the props/model.yaml file.

 In model.yaml, each line specifies a parameter (left hand side of ":") and its value (right hand side of ":").
 ```
 python run_abm.py props/model.yaml
 ```

-The output files are:
+## Outputs of ABM

+ABM outputs calibration targets in the following files under the 'output' folder:
+		1) whole_population_counts.csv,
+		2) Initiation_sex.csv,
+		3) Initiation_IMD.csv,
+		4) Quit_age_sex.csv,
+		5) Quit_IMD.csv.

+Additionally, when running in the 'debug mode', the following 2 files are output:

 - logfile.txt (debugging information including the agents' statistics at each time step when the ABM is in debug mode)
 - prevalence_of_smoking.csv (the smoking prevalence at each time step)